tombh/streaming/JOURNAL.md

 # Journal
 ## 2025
+📅 **April 22nd**
+Morning: Made a few more changes to my keyboard layout, everyday I'm refining, using the day's coding as feedback and bit by bit getting to my perfect layout.
+Let's see if we can get the Twitch plugin fully working today...
+Evening: Realised that I had to composite the emotes in the output that gets sent to Tattoy so made a little change that caches the downloaded emote imaged data so that emotes can be composited and removed independently.
+Then installed the `interprocess` crate but am currently quite confused by the documentation, do I really need to create the socket myself??
+Also the socket that I do create immediately gets destroyed or closed or something on first use by the rust code??
+Quite lost on it all.
+Look for actual real world projects using the `interprocess` crate...

 📅 **April 21st**
 Morning: Just gotta carry on with the Twitch plugin.
 * Make a note of the Wifi's make and model.